 All right, this is from my book, Reframing Your Brain.

-Now, the context here, if you're new to this, is that most of the reframes might not be you know one that you need specifically, but they're all things that you know somebody who needs.
+Now, the context here, if you're new to this, is that most of the reframes might not be one that you need specifically, but they're all things that you know somebody who needs.

 So you'll be smarter and more capable of helping other people, even if it's not directly for you.